 How much time does AI interview scheduling actually save?

-59% of recruiters using scheduling software save 2-10 hours per week, according to a Yello/SurveyMonkey survey.
+AI interview scheduling saves most teams 2-10 hours per week.
+59% of recruiters using scheduling software report that range, according to a Yello/SurveyMonkey survey.
 GoodTime reports 78% faster scheduling across its platform.
-In Paradox's most dramatic case study, Cielo reduced scheduling time from 26 hours to 18 minutes - a 98% reduction.
+In Paradox’s most dramatic case study, Cielo reduced scheduling time from 26 hours to 18 minutes - a 98% reduction.

 Can AI scheduling tools integrate with my ATS?

 Most tools integrate with major ATS platforms, but depth varies.
 GoodTime and ModernLoop connect natively with Greenhouse, Lever, and Workday.
 Paradox integrates with Workday, iCIMS, and SmartRecruiters.
 Calendly has a native Greenhouse integration with others via API.
-Pin includes its own built-in workflow, reducing the need for ATS-level scheduling integrations.
+Because Pin includes a built-in workflow, it reduces the need for ATS-level scheduling integrations.

 Scheduling tools vs. full recruiting platforms - what’s different?